 To execute the assigned tasks from home effectively, each member of the workforce would require technical support to streamline communication and the sharing of necessary documents and files.

-To put things in perspective, the following are some tools that can help a company embracing a hybrid structure efficiently,
+To put things in perspective, the following are some tools that can help a company embrace a hybrid structure efficiently,

 - Zoom and Meeting Owl to enable video conferences and meetings